YohannDR/mzm/README.md

 ## Build

 - Run `make clean` if necessary
-- Run the data extractor if necessary:
+  - Use `make clean DATA=1` to remove data as well
-   * Compile: `cd tools && . compile_c_extractor.sh && cd ..`
+- Run the data extractor if necessary : `python3 tools/extractor.py`
-   * Run: `tools/c_extractor`
+  - Use the `-r` flag to specify a region other than `us` (ex: `-r jp`)
-   * If the C version doesn't work, run the C# version `tools/extractor` (may require `chmod +x tools/extractor` first)
+  - Use the `-d` flag to extract only debug data from the US beta ROM (required for building a ROM with debug features)
-- Run `make` (using the -j option is recommended to speed up the process)
+- Run `make` (using the `-j` option is recommended to speed up the process)
-- To build another version of the ROM you can either of the following :
+- To build another version of the ROM you can do either of the following :
-  - Specify it directly (i.e. `make us_debug` for the us ROM with debug features)
+  - Specify it directly (ex: `make us_debug` for the US ROM with debug features)
-  - Specify the flags, REGION (takes the 2 letters region name, defaults to us) and DEBUG (takes 0 or 1, defaults to 0)
+  - Specify the flags, REGION (takes the region name, defaults to `us`) and DEBUG (takes 0 or 1, defaults to 0)
-- Optionally, you can combine the commands to make it easier : `./tools/extractor && make -j`
+- Optionally, you can combine the commands to make it easier : `python3 tools/extractor.py && make -j`